School Science Lessons

 Acetosyringone

-Acetosyringone, C10H12O4, is a phenol, irritant, a non-steroidal anti-inflammatory drug, an anti-asthmatic drug, a non-narcotic analgesic.
+Acetosyringone, C10H12O4, is a phenol, irritant, non-steroidal anti-inflammatory drug, anti-asthmatic drug, and an non-narcotic analgesic.

 It occurs in Justicia adhatoda, Polyporus umbellatus, in Saccharomyces cerevisiae.